OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part2.md

 Now that you have an Application, you'll need to create a **Device**.
 A device on Losant can send data to the cloud and receive commands from the cloud.
 For more details see the [Losant Device Documentation](https://docs.losant.com/devices/overview/).

-Click the `Devices` menu, and `Create a Blank Device`:
+Click the `Devices` menu, and then `Create a Blank Device`:

 ![blank devices](./img/smart-plant-p2-1-device-0-blank-devices.png)

+// TODO: in the above image, we should circle the Create a Blank Device button

 Give your device a name, we found it easiest to use the name of the Omega we're using to measure the soil moisture levels.
 Make sure the `Device Type` is set to **`Standalone`**:

 ![create device](./img/smart-plant-p2-1-device-1-create-device.png)

 Scroll down and add a `Number` attribute named `moisture` to the device.
-This attribute will hold the soil moisture level coming from your Omega:
+This attribute will hold the soil moisture level data coming from your Omega:

 ![set device attributes](./img/smart-plant-p2-1-device-2-device-attributes.png)